-In addition, I’m interested in detectable signals that could indicate the presence of life or a habitable atmosphere.
+In addition, I investigated detectable signals that could indicate the presence of life or a habitable atmosphere.
 These signals will likely be chemical in nature, so it’s important to understand how chemistry on an extrasolar planet will differ from that on Earth or in the Solar System.
 This is best achieved through modelling.

-The bulk of my work involves the Met Office Unified Model and the UKCA, which I am currently adapting for use with simulations of exoplanets (with significant help from staff at the Met Office and the Universities of Exeter and Cambridge).
-However, in a departure from this theme I recently published a speculative paper on the habitability of brown dwarf atmospheres.
+The bulk of my work involved the Met Office Unified Model and the UKCA, which I adapted for use with simulations of exoplanets (with significant help from staff at the Met Office and the Universities of Exeter and Cambridge).

 Other stuff about me